galtproject/galtproject-docs/en/projectsitetext/ProjectSiteText.md

 ## Manifest

-The John Galt project, funded by a group of private investors, is an initiative to develop open-source software for land tokenization and self-governance based on Ethereum blockchain.
+The John Galt project is an initiative to develop open-source software for land tokenization and self-governance based on Ethereum blockchai, funded by a group of private investors.

 The project will be developed according to the following plan: